gatech-epic-power/epically-powerful/docs/source/index.md

 ### Key Features

+- **Versatile Software Package:** Includes code to control systems with common electrical actuators and IMUs, as well as basic control structuring and data recording.
 - **Comprehensive Documentation:** Step-by-step instructions for setting up microcontrollers, actuators, sensors, power systems, and communication networks.
-- **Versatile Software Package:** Includes code to control systems with TMotor AK Series actuators and common sensors like force-sensitive resistors and IMUs.
 - **Built-in Controllers:** Access impedance, bang-bang, and other example/stock controllers, along with a dynamic visualization interface.
 - **Resourceful Tools:** Recommended materials lists, design guidelines, startup guides, and video tutorials for seamless hardware and software integration.